Estimated reading time: 7 minutes

 Non-desk employees are essential to many organizations.
 In many cases, they’re frontline workers.
 Due to their work’s nature, they don’t always have access to a PC, which means they don’t automatically get organization-wide emails.
 Instead, they are with your customers, with patients, at the assembly line, or delivering parcels.
-Reaching them can be a very big challenge.
+Communicating with non-desk employees can be a very big challenge.

 That’s why we asked our clients how they reach their non-desk employees using Netpresenter.
 Here are the dos and don’ts: